 Horse riding helps to strengthen your muscles by up to 50% without creating bulk.

-Horse riding helps in a cardio workout: It gets your adrenaline pumping, your pulse racing and also improves your metabolism.
-This in effect means that it is a good fat burning exercise.
+Horse riding helps in a cardio workout: It gets your adrenaline pumping, your pulse racing, and also improves your metabolism.
+This in effect means that it is a good fat-burning exercise.
 Just one hour of horse riding burns up to 650 calories.

-A one-hour light trotting session can burn approximately 450 calories, and a leisurely one hour hack will burn approximately 260 calories.
+A one-hour light trotting session can burn approximately 450 calories, and a leisurely one-hour hack will burn approximately 260 calories.
 Like all exercise, horse riding can help you lose those extra pounds.
 After all, when you’re riding you’re not just sitting on the horse, you’re moving your body with the horse.

-An hour of horse riding, from grooming to galloping, can burn 216 – 518 calories for a 190lb person, 176 – 563 for a 155lb person.
+An hour of horse riding, from grooming to galloping, can burn 216 – 518 calories for a 190lb person, and 176 – 563 for a 155lb person.
 Even just a 15-minute ride can burn around 75 calories.
 If you ride your horse daily for an entire year, that can reduce up to 27,375 calories or 7.8 pounds of body weight.

 Asides from losing weight, horse riding has other benefits as well.
 Because it’s aerobic exercise, it has cardiovascular, or heart health benefits.
 It also helps you build muscle strength, especially in your inner thighs and legs, arms and stomach.
 It’s a great ab workout and as you ride, you’ll also find your posture and balance improving along with increased flexibility.

-Improves flexibility: Riding a horse requires the rider to be agile and swift, but with time, your flexibility levels will improve as your muscles get stretched and you learn the ropes of maintaining your balance on the horse, sitting and getting off it with ease.
+Improves flexibility: Riding a horse requires the rider to be agile and swift, but with time, your flexibility levels will improve as your muscles get stretched and you learn the ropes of maintaining your balance on the horse, sitting, and getting off it with ease.

 Horse riding raises stamina levels: To be able to burn 650 calories, you need stamina.
 Horse riding does not just entail sitting on the horse, your complete body and mind are at work at the same time.
-Also, one needs to pet the horse, clean it, feed it to bond well with it.
+Also, one needs to pet the horse, clean it, and feed it to bond well with it.
 All these activities will significantly improve your stamina.
 Mucking out will also burn approximately 80 calories.

-Not to mention grooming, walking to and from the field, the muck heap and sweeping the yard!
+Not to mention grooming, walking to and from the field, the muck heap, and sweeping the yard!